Emmanuel Agyemang-Badu: Senior career

 In 2010, Badu was selected for his first Africa Cup of Nations as the Black Stars finished runners-up to Egypt, and went on to appear in the 2012 and 2013 editions of the tournament, with the team twice recording fourth-placed finishes.

 During the 2012 Africa Cup of Nations, in a group match between Ghana and Guinea, Badu flipped up a teammate's pass from just outside the penalty area and launched a mid-air volley to score a goal that was later nominated for the 2012 FIFA Puskás Award (FIFA's global Goal of the Year award).

 After missing the 2010 FIFA World Cup through injury, Badu was selected in Ghana's squad for the 2014 tournament.

 Personal life

 Emmanuel Agyeman-Badu hails from Seikwa, Bono Region of the Republic of Ghana.
+He speaks his native language, Koulango, as well as Twi and English.
+He had his primary and junior high school education at the Seikwa Roman Catholic School and continued at the Nkoranman Senior High School, also at Seikwa.
 His brother Nana Agyemang-Badu plays for Asante Kotoko.
 Badu is the nephew of Asiedu Nketia.
+He is married to Regiatta Affua Arthur.